evilpapa/ray/doc/source/cluster/kubernetes/k8s-ecosystem/prometheus-grafana.md

 * PrometheusRule can be reloaded at runtime.
 Use `kubectl apply {modified prometheusRules.yaml}` to reconfigure the rules if needed.

-## Step 8: Define Alert Conditions with Alerting Rules
+## 步骤 8: Define Alert Conditions with Alerting Rules

 [Alerting rules](https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/) allow us to define alert conditions based on [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/) expressions and to send notifications about firing alerts to [Alertmanager](https://prometheus.io/docs/alerting/latest/alertmanager) which adds summarization, notification rate limiting, silencing and alert dependencies on top of the simple alert definitions.